Real estate SEO: a basic guide for teams and brokerages

 Make sure each location page has unique content, not just swapped names.

-Agent pages can rank so long as they’re more than a headshot and a phone number:
+Agent pages can rank if they’re more than a headshot and a phone number:

-• A list of neighborhoods the agent focuses on (with internal links)
+- A list of neighborhoods they focus on with internal links

 IDX and duplicate content (the reality check)

-IDX is useful for users, but it can create duplicate pages and thin content if you’re not careful.
-The goal isn’t to index every listing page, it’s making sure the pages you want ranking are high quality and discoverable.
+IDX is useful for users, but it can create duplicate pages and thin pages if you’re not careful.
+The goal isn’t “index every listing page.”
+It’s “make sure the pages you want ranking are high quality and discoverable.”

 This is where a technical audit pays off.